awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

 +  Upgrade from a provisioned Aurora cluster\.
 +  Upgrade from an Aurora Serverless v1 cluster\.
 +  Perform a dump and restore from an Aurora Serverless v2 \(preview\) cluster\.
++ Migrate from an on\-premises database to an Aurora Serverless v2 cluster\.

  When your upgraded cluster is running the appropriate engine version as listed in [Requirements for Aurora Serverless v2](aurora-serverless-v2.requirements.md), you can begin adding Aurora Serverless v2 DB instances to it\.
 The first DB instance that you add to the upgraded cluster must be a provisioned DB instance\.
 Then you can switch over the processing for the write workload, the read workload, or both to the Aurora Serverless v2 DB instances\.